-1. Does the university promote a gender- sensitive environment by conducting gender related programme? e 1 2.
-Does the university promote a gender- sensitive environment by establishing cell and mechanism to deal with issues related to sexual harassment?
+1. Does the university promote a gender- sensitive environment by conducting gender related programme?
+The ICC circulates guidelines to promote gender-sensitive environment from time to time.
+2. Does the university promote a gender- sensitive environment by establishing cell and mechanism to deal with issues related to sexual harassment?
 The institute constitutes the internal complaint committee to deal with the complaints/issues related to sexual harassment.
 The deal with the complaints/issues related to sexual harassment, the institute followed the mechanism given in the Sexual Harassment of Woman at work place (Prevention, Prohibition and Redressal) Act, 2013 and MHRD (University Grants Commission), New Delhi notification the 2 nd may 2016.